recski/brise-plandok/brise_plandok/data_split/README.md

 ## Reset assignments

-To reset the assigned documents to an empty state, call:
+To reset the assigned documents to an empty state, simply call:

 ```
-./scripts/reset_annotations.sh
+./scripts/TEST_gen_structure_for_data_split.sh
 ```

 ## Notes